-- A minimum of 32 semester credits of upper level (30000+) required - 2.0 Major and Graduation GPA required for Bachelor of Science degree. - All CS and STAT courses required for the major, must be completed with a grade of "C" or better. - All prerequisites to CS and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better.
+- A minimum of 32 semester credits of upper level (30000+) required - 2.0 Major and Graduation GPA required for Bachelor of Science degree.

+- All courses required for the major, must be completed with a grade of "C" or better. - All prerequisites to CS, MA, and STAT courses required for the major, regardless of department, must be completed with a grade of "C" or better. - Equivalent 10000 and 20000-level Computer Science (CS) transfer credit courses (including credit from regional campuses) may be used to meet degree requirements if those courses were taken prior to admission to the Purdue West Lafayette Data Science, B.S.
+Statistics program. - CS transfer credit at the 30000-40000-level may not be used to meet degree requirements.
+As exception to this policy is the application of pre-approved Study Abroad coursework.